 Mysql import sql file , csv , database and dump example Introduction

-Importing data to MySQL or vice versa is very important as these are the things that a System Admin may have to do as an everyday task.
-This tutorial will guide you through how to use Mysql import and mysql to do the task mentioned above.
-We will also see 'mysqlimport' command in details.
+Importing data to MySQL or exporting the database to a sql file is key technique that any System Admin must know by heart.
+This tutorial will guide you through how to use Mysql import and mysql to do the tasks mentioned above.
+We will also see the use of 'mysqlimport' command in details.

 Create a file "student.txt" as given.
 Make sure to use a tab space between each field.